 "But those who hope in the Lord will renew their strength.
 They will soar on wings like eagles; the will run and not grow weary, they will walk and not faint." – Isaiah 40:31

 The Senior Adult ministry exists to provide Christ-centered activity addressing the spiritual, educational and social needs of mature adults.
-We use the name "Young at Heart" to identify events for mature adults, including luncheon programs, day trips, classes and forums on relevant subjects, service projects and our annual weeklong trip.
+We use the name "Great Adventures" to identify events for mature adults, including luncheon programs, day trips, classes and forums on relevant subjects, service projects and our annual weeklong trip.

 Luncheon programs are held the second Tuesday of each month.
 They are primarily designed as an outreach ministry.
 They include special speakers, music groups, and entertaining programs, topped off with a tasty lunch.

 These once a month opportunities are planned for seniors to extend their fellowship within our community.
 It's always a popular activity.